scalalandio/chimney/docs/docs/troubleshooting.md

     // )
     ```

-    Chimney doesn't allow handling sealed subtypes/enum cases when nested, and require using implicit `Transformer`
+    Chimney allows handling nested sealed subtypes/enum cases when by using
-    which would handle them as top level:
+    `.withFieldComputedFrom`/'.withFieldComputedPartial`/`.withFieldRenamed` using proper selectors:

     ```scala
     // file: snippet.scala - part of Ductape counterpart 2